-An irredeemable sucker for Ford-era Jaguar XJs, Mike was the founding editor of car culture site Jalopnik, and a former editor-in-chief of 0-60.
-He's a co-host of the TV show /DRIVE on NBC Sports, and has contributed to Wired, Popular Science, Popular Mechanics, and Maxim; and previously hosted the satellite radio show RPM.
+A sucker for Ford-era Jaguar XJs and glitchy, early-90s BMW V12s, Mike was the founding editor of car culture site Jalopnik, and a former editor-in-chief of 0-60.
+He's also a co-host of the TV show /DRIVE on NBC Sports, which can be seen from time to time on NBCSN, usually after midnight.

-Previously, Patrick was editor-in-chief of Jalopnik, executive producer of the TV show Car vs. America, and a veteran of several Texas newspapers.
+Editorial Director at The Drive.
+Previously, Patrick was editor-in-chief of Jalopnik, executive producer of the TV show Car vs. America, and a newspaper reporter in Texas.
 Normally he's into unreliable old BMWs, but he lives in New York now, so he's just happy when his Toyota 4Runner starts and drives.

 Kyle quit a stable job as a TV producer at CNN in 2017 to pursue a lifelong dream and write about cars.
-Two years later, he's the Editor-in-Chief of The Drive, drawing upon a decade of experience in print, digital, and TV newsrooms to guide the largest independent automotive brand in the country.
+As Editor-in-Chief of The Drive, Kyle draws upon a decade of experience in print, digital, and TV newsrooms to guide one of the largest automotive media brands in the country.

-Over the course of his writing career, Jonathon has jumped Aston Martins for Automobile Magazine, clocked 200 mph in a McLaren 720S for Playboy, and sampled his best life behind the wheel of a Ferrari Dino Evo for Road & Track.
-He’s also hopelessly addicted to the strongest coffee he can brew.
+Jonathon has jumped Aston Martins for Automobile Magazine, clocked 200 mph in a McLaren 720S for Playboy, and sampled his best life behind the wheel of a Ferrari Dino Evo for Road & Track.
+He’s hopelessly addicted to the strongest coffee he can brew.
 Please send him more.

 This Mexico City native witnessed his first F1 race from his mother's womb and grew up commuting in VW Beetle taxis.
 After racing karts internationally as a teenager, Jerry now lives with his family in Indianapolis, where he can hear the roar of IndyCar engines from his front porch.